Neurologism/Brainet/README.md

 Please note that the project is still in its early stages of development.
 As a result, the codebase might be challenging to understand, and the supporting book is not yet written.
 However, I am actively working on it and am happy to provide explanations if you reach out to me. 😊

-Currently, the best place to start is the example.cpp file, which contains a simple example of how to train a 2-layer neural network on the MNIST dataset.
+Currently, the best place to start is the example.cpp file, which can be found in the tests folder.
+This file contains an example of how to train a 2-layer Neural Network on the MNIST dataset.

 ## Overview
 The following image shows a high-level overview of the Brainet architecture which is the first step to transparency: